My life is gloriously uneventful unless I decide to make it otherwise.

-Five years on, I still wrestle with the nature of what I do.
-Thus, explaining it simply isn't easy.
+Even five years later I still wrestled with the nature of what I was trying to do.
+I wasn't comfortable with the 'adventurer' tagline, it didn't quite feel right, to me.
 From the outside you may see pretty pictures, a life of travel and adventure, images of what basically appears to be an everlasting holiday.
-Oh the cheek of selective storytelling!
-It is a menial, everyday, in-between expeditions life.
+But of course this is selective by choice, the truth is that the 80% beneath the surface is too boring to share.
+It is a menial, everyday, in-between journeys life.
 It is a chipping paint-off-the-walls, cereal pouring, email-writing, coffee drinking, 'what next' wondering, food shopping life.
 Yes, sometimes I have tried things that not many (or sometimes, nobody) has done before, but this doesn't come because I was blessed with trailblazing genes, fat wallet or a bionic physique.

 As a teenager I was an unhappy, friendless soul.
 Off the football field I struggled to relate to anyone and didn't know what everyone my age was talking about, because when you're young you don't have much experience to draw on.
 This translated into my first incentive to travel; I guess I wanted to become more interesting, even to myself.